St. Angela's College, Sligo

 St. Angela's College, Sligo (Coláiste San Aingeal, Sligeach) is a college of the Atlantic Technological University located beside Lough Gill, County Sligo.

 History

 St. Angela’s College was founded by the Ursuline Order in 1952 and was a recognised college of the National University of Ireland from 1978-2006.
 In 2006 the college became a recognised constituent college of the National University of Ireland Galway.
 It became a college of the Atlantic Technological University in 2022.

 Academics

 The college initially offered a three-year teaching diploma in Home Economics.
 This three year course continued until 1978 when a four year university degree course was introduced, with the first students graduating in 1981 with NUI degrees.
 In 1997, the Food Technology Centre was established, with nursing degree programmes commencing in 2002.
+The college now has undergraduate, postgraduate and part-time courses in Nursing, health sciences and disability studies, home economics and education.

 In 2007, St Catherine’s College of Education for Home Economics closed and St Angela's became the sole provider of home economics education in Ireland.